+35725368683

 • Once all the preliminary steps above are made, the buyer and the seller sign a contract of sale.

-• If the Purchaser is abroad, all the procedures can be done through Power of attorney.
-It can be signed and certified in Cyprus or abroad at the Cyprus Embassy or Consulate or be endorsed by a Notary Public and bear the Apostille Stamp.
+• If the Purchaser is abroad, our firm handles all procedures seamlessly via Power of Attorney.
+A Power of Attorney can be signed and certified in Cyprus or abroad at the Cyprus Embassy or Consulate, endorsed by a Notary Public, and bear the Apostille Stamp.
+The government's fee for certifying a Power of Attorney or verifying a notary's signature is €8.54.

 Step 4.
-Registration of Contract of the sale in the Land Registry
+Registration of the Contract of Sale in the Land Registry

 • The Lands Office stamps the contract and records it in the Land Registry.
 It secures the buyer’s ownership rights until a separate title deed is issued.

-Step 5.
-Transfer of title deed
+Step 6.
+Transfer of the title deed

 • If the seller has a title deed (ownership certificate) for the property, the transfer of the title deed in the name of the new owner can be done immediately.
 Typically, this is the case when buying a resale.